holzesev/E_TSB-RNN/README.md

 # Detecting Errors in Databases with Bidirectional Recurrent Neural Networks

-Published in Proceedings of the 25th International Conference on Extending Database Technology (EDBT) 29th March-1st April, 2022 https://openproceedings.org/2022/conf/edbt/paper-40.pdf
+Published in Proceedings of the 25th International Conference on Extending Database Technology (EDBT), 29th March-1st April, 2022, see https://openproceedings.org/2022/conf/edbt/paper-40.pdf

 Current commits use version 3.9.12.